ryupold/rgb-pi/README.md

 ```

 #### communication protocol
 The server can receive commands from third party applications, like mobile apps.
 To send a commands to the server, a TCP stream socket has to be initialized and connected to the raspberry pi host ip.
-The command has to be a string with a maximum size of 1024 bytes.
+The command has to be a unicode string.

 By default the server listens to <strong>port 4321</strong>, but this can be configured in **config.py**.